Mom's Dinner

 Don’t be tempted to stir the mixture together in the pan.
 Leave all the ingredients separate (butter, batter, and fruit)- it works – I promise!
 The batter rises to the top during cooking and gets all sorts of buttery, sugary sweet, and delicious!

-How to Make Summer Berry Cobbler
+How to Make Berry Cobbler

 Wash all the berries and prep the strawberries by cutting them into quarters.